HIV Emergency Relief Project Grants

 Award Procedure

-Two-thirds of the funds available are disbursed on a formula basis as required by the legislation, subject to a completeness review of required information specified in the HRSA notice of funding opportunity issued under this CFDA program.
+Two-thirds of the funds available are disbursed on a formula basis as required by the legislation, subject to a completeness review of required information specified in the HRSA NOFO issued under this assistance listing.
 The remaining one-third of available funds are disbursed as a competitive, supplemental grant, based on criteria specified by the legislation.
 All qualified applications will be forwarded to an objective review committee.
 Based on the recommendations of the objective review committee, the HRSA program official with delegated authority is responsible for final selection and funding decisions.
-In addition, Minority AIDS Initiative (MAI) funds available under Section 2693 are disbursed on a formula basis together with the Formula and Supplemental awards as required by the legislation.
-Notification is made in writing by a Notice of Award.
+In addition, Minority AIDS Initiative (MAI) funds available under Section 2693 of the Public Health Service Act are disbursed on a formula basis together with the Formula and Supplemental awards as required by the legislation.
+Notification is made in writing by a Notice of Award (NOA).

 Deadlines